jiwang6/compsci210/README.md

 # compsci210
-All labs and PEXs in this repo recieved full crediit.
+All labs and PEXs in this repo received full credit.
 Please document if using as reference.

 ## Labs